By Jean Hofve, DVM

 Vege-Cat comes in a supplement that you can add to other foods, and in a kibble mix that you make at home.
 Because of the increased risk of urinary tract disease in vegetarian and vegan cats, Vegecat products contain a urinary acidifier (methionine) to help prevent urinary tract problems; and they also produce a separate supplement that amplifies this effect.
 James Peden and HOANA (Harbingers of a New Age) were the original pioneers of vegan pet products.
 Their products are thoughtfully produced and time-tested, but are not adequate for kittens, or for pregnant or nursing queens,.
 The book “Vegetarian Cats and Dogs” is an eye-opener.

 Evolution makes canned and dry vegan foods for dogs and cats.
 While they take pride in the fact that they don’t use any slaughterhouse waste, they do use corn gluten meal and soybean meal.
 Many cats have difficulty digesting soy, which along with soy’s naturally high phytoestrogen content, makes this protein source inherently problematic for cats.
 Corn gluten meal contains about 60% protein, but also a large proportion of carbohydrates.
 Corn has a high glycemic index and is a key factor in the development of feline diabetes.
-In the U.S., 95% of soy and 85% of corn are genetically modified.
+In the U.S., 95% of soy and corn are genetically modified.
+(Unless it states that these items are organic, they are certain to be GMO.)
 Recent studies show that GMO products cause many health problems in rats, including cancer.
 The website claims their foods are nutritionally complete, but there is not enough protein in their canned cat food to meet the minimum guarantee for all life stages.

 Evolution operates in an ethical gray area.
 Evolution’s owner illegally reproduced and distributed copyrighted literature belonging to a non-profit animal rights organization.
 Numerous requests (and later, demands) from the non-profit organization to stop using its materials were ignored until legal action was imminent.
 Even today, their website makes outrageous claims about extending pets’ lifespans that have no scientific basis in fact.
 Moreover, the website and label make a big deal over the use of “non-GMO oats,” but no such claim is made for the main proteins, corn and soy.
-Since 85% of U.S. corn and 95% of U.S. soy are GMO, it is virtually certain that there are GMO products in the cat food.
+It is virtually certain that there is GMO corn and soy products in the cat food.

 Cats and Non-Meat Diets